 PGL offer an accommodation package for the majority of their vacancies.
 Living and working ‘on centre’ certainly has its perks.
 For starters, there’s no need to get up too early as the commute to work is normally in the region of 30 seconds to 5 minutes!
 However, the true benefits of living on centre go far beyond this.
 There’s a real community spirit and a fantastic sense of camaraderie amongst the staff team.
 Living onsite gives you the opportunity to socialise with your work colleagues and enjoy the centre’s facilities.

-As you can imagine, with 23 different centres across 5 different countries, all different sizes and with their own unique character and facilities, we can’t tell you exactly what your room will be like as they differ from centre to centre – but we can promise you a warm, comfy bed and a space that will quickly feel like home.
+As you can imagine, with different centres across the UK and France, all different sizes and with their own unique character and facilities, we can’t tell you exactly what your room will be like as they differ from centre to centre – but we can promise you a warm, comfy bed and a space that will quickly feel like home.
 The majority of our staff accommodation is in shared rooms with either an en-suite or shared bathroom.
 If you are working in Southern France or Spain (and in some UK centres during the summer months) your home for the season will be a large framed tent.
 Don’t worry – this isn’t hard core camping and we’re certainly not expecting you to need Bear Grylls style survival techniques.
 The tents are the same style as the guest accommodation and you will be surprised how quickly you’ll come to love and personalise your new home.

 All indoor accommodation has electric sockets but you may wish to bring a power surge-protected extension lead or multi-plug (just in case you need to straighten your hair and charge your phone at the same time!)

-If you are working at a centre in France or Spain, remember to take a European plug adaptor for electrical items.
+If you are working at a centre in France, remember to take a European plug adaptor for electrical items.
 Any electrical equipment that you bring with you will need to be PAT tested at your centre before you are able to use it.
 We do not recommend that you bring valuable electrical items with you but just in case – make sure you get some personal possessions insurance.
 This might already be covered by the home contents insurance where you currently live, so check with the policy holder first.